-The Project, sponsored by Uptown Menlo Park Venture, LLC ("Developer"), is proposed to be located at the approximately 4.83-acre site having the addresses of 141 Jefferson Drive, 180 Constitution Drive, and 186 Constitution Drive, Menlo Park, CA (collectively, the "Property"), which was previously a technology park consisting of three single story commercial and industrial buildings.
-The Developer is proposing to demolish the existing commercial and industrial space and redevelop the Property with three residential buildings totaling approximately 466,000 square feet ("sf") of gross floor area with 441 multi-family rental units, 42 townhomes, and 2,100 sf of commercial space, associated open space, circulation and parking, and infrastructure improvements.
-This Project, which will require a number of entitlements from the City, is anticipated to generate approximately 14,150 new residents, and a corresponding increase of approximately 100 new high school students.
+The Project, sponsored by Menlo Park Portal Venture, LLC ("Developer"), is proposed to be located at the approximately 3.2-acre site having the addresses of 104 Constitution Drive, 110 Constitution Drive, and 115 Independence Drive, Menlo Park, CA (collectively, the "Property").
+The Property currently contains two single-story office buildings and one warehouse/industrial building with a small office component.
+The Developer is proposing to demolish the existing office and industrial space and redevelop the Property with a seven-story, approximately 335 multi-family residential complex, approximately 33,212 square feet ("sf") of office space, and approximately 1,608 sf of commercial space.
+The Project, which will require a number of entitlements from the City, is anticipated to generate approximately 70 new high school students.

-The City, through its Initial Study, concludes that the Project will have no additional impacts on the District's ability to provide its public service, other than those impacts addressed in the ConnectMenlo Final Environmental Impact Report ("ConnectMenlo EIR") that was certified by the City on December 6, 2016.
+The City, through its Initial Study, concludes that the Project will have no additional impacts on the District's ability to provide its public service, other than those impacts addressed in the ConnectMenlo Final Environmental Impact Report ("ConnectMenlo EIR") that was certified by the City in late 2016.
 Accordingly, the City is attempting to rely on the ConnectMenlo EIR as grounds to prepare a "focused," or limited EIR, which does not evaluate the Project's impacts on the District's ability to provide its public service.
 We believe that this approach is improper, and the limited scope of the City's proposed EIR inappropriate.
 Rather, the EIR prepared for the Project must contain a detailed discussion of the Project's potential impacts on the District, and manners in which to mitigate those impacts.

 Neither the Initial Study nor the ConnectMenlo EIR adequately evaluated the Project's impacts to the District and, in particular, the District's TIDE Academy.
-Neither study adequately addressed how the Project will impact the District's abilities to house its students; how the Project's impacts on transportation, traffic, and circulation in the area will impact air quality at the TIDE Academy, as well as the safety and convenience of District students, parents, and staff; and generally how the Project will impact the District's ability to deliver its educational program at TIDE Academy.
+Neither study adequately addressed how the Project will impact the District's ability to house its students; how the Project's impacts on transportation, traffic, and circulation in the area will impact air quality at the TIDE Academy, as well as the safety and convenience of District students, parents, and staff; and generally how the Project will impact the District's ability to deliver its educational program at TIDE Academy.
 All of these impacts, in addition to mitigation measures for same, must be analyzed in the EIR for the Project.